Kong/terraform-provider-konnect/docs/resources/gateway_plugin_ai_rag_injector.md

 Required:

 - `name` (String) Model name to execute.
-- `provider` (String) AI provider format to use for embeddings API. must be one of ["azure", "bedrock", "gemini", "huggingface", "mistral", "openai"]
+- `provider` (String) AI provider format to use for embeddings API. must be one of ["azure", "bedrock", "gemini", "huggingface", "mistral", "ollama", "openai"]

 Optional: